 Diuretics are used in the treatment of CHF to decrease fluid overload and fluid retention:

 Prostaglandin is indicated to maintain patency of the ductus arteriosus to provide adequate systemic or pulmonary blood flow in infants with specific heart defects.
-It directly relaxes smooth muscles in arteriolar and venous walls; increases cardiac output if the decrease is secondary to myocardial dysfunction.9
+It directly relaxes smooth muscles in arteriolar and venous walls; increases cardiac output if the decrease is secondary to myocardial dysfunction (Akkinapally et al., 2018).

 Prior to initiation of therapy, other causes of hypoxia should be excluded.
 Prostaglandin E1 may precipitate respiratory depression or systemic hypotension in neonates with RDS, pulmonary disease, sepsis, or intracerebral hemorrhage.
 It has a rapid onset of action.
 It produces vasodilatation, smooth muscle relaxation of ductus arteriosus, and pulmonary and systematic circulations.
 There is increased arterial saturation by 25 to 100 percent.
 It is important to monitor B/P. Vasopressors may be required.
 Apnea, flush, fever, seizure-like activity, and decreased heart rate are common side effects.

 Failure of the ductus to close postnatally often complicates recovery from respiratory distress syndrome (RDS) in premature infants.
-Despite initial improvement in the RDS with a subsequent decrease in pulmonary vascular resistance, the infant’s condition worsens due to a large left-to-right shunt through the ductus.
-This often results in increased supplemental oxygen requirements, ventilator dependence, and CHF.
+Despite initial improvement in the RDS with a subsequent decrease in pulmonary vascular resistance, the infant's condition worsens due to a large left-to-right shunt through the ductus.
+This shunt often increases supplemental oxygen requirements, ventilator dependence, and CHF.

 Indomethacin is a nonsteroidal anti-inflammatory drug that inhibits prostaglandin production by blocking the action of cyclooxygenase on arachidonic acid, thus accelerating ductal closure.
 Its onset is 12 to 24 hours.
 It is essential to monitor renal function, bilirubin, electrolytes, glucose, platelets, and bleeding.
 Repeat dosing in premature infants may be required.
 Failure to close the ductus after three courses of Indocin may require surgical closure.

-Meticulous attention to every aspect of care is absolutely essential to providing a positive outcome and quality of life to these infants.
-The neonatal nurse and the pediatric nurse have a vital role in the recognition, preoperative management, and postoperative management of the approximately 40,000 babies born annually that are diagnosed with congenital heart disease.
+Meticulous attention to every aspect of care is essential to providing a positive outcome and quality of life to these infants.
+The neonatal nurse and the pediatric nurse have a vital role in recognizing, preoperative management, and postoperative management of the approximately 40,000 babies born annually diagnosed with congenital heart disease.

-A 38-week gestation infant was delivered by a repeat cesarean section.
+A repeat cesarean section delivered a 38-week gestation infant.
 The neonate had respiratory distress in the delivery room, requiring intubation.
-On admission to the NICU, normal blood pressures in all four extremities were documented.
+Normal blood pressures in all four extremities were documented on admission to the NICU.
 Femoral pulses were normal.
-A pulse oximeter probe placed on the right upper limb was 95-98% with 21-25% oxygen requirement.
-This infant’s first chest X-ray demonstrated bilateral hazy lung fields.
+A pulse oximeter probe placed on the right upper limb was 95-98% with a 21-25% oxygen requirement.
+This infant's first chest X-ray demonstrated bilateral hazy lung fields.
 Within 24 hours, the baby was extubated, and a subsequent chest X-ray showed marked improvement.
-She was discharged home in room air with pulse oximeter reading in 98-100% in the right upper limb.
+She was discharged home in room air with a 98-100% pulse oximeter reading in the right upper limb.

 Two weeks after discharge, she came to the pediatrician's office for a routine visit and was noted to have absent femoral pulses.
 An echocardiogram demonstrated an interrupted aortic arch with an aberrant left subclavian artery arising from the patent ductus arteriosus – PDA.
 The right common carotid artery, right subclavian, and left common carotid artery came off the proximal part of the aortic arch prior to the interruption.
 The infant underwent corrective surgery and was discharged home at four weeks of life.

-Given the fact that the left upper extremity and the lower half of the body were supplied by the pulmonary artery through the ductus, it is likely that SpO2 obtained from the left upper limb or any lower limb would have demonstrated a lower SpO2 compared to the right hand, therefore a CCHD screen would likely have been negative because CCHD screening uses the right hand.10
+Given the fact that the pulmonary artery supplied the left upper extremity and the lower half of the body through the ductus, it is likely that SpO2 obtained from the left upper limb or any lower limb would have demonstrated a lower SpO2 compared to the right hand, therefore a CCHD screen would likely have been negative because CCHD screening uses the right hand (Mania et al., 2014).